nifty-oss/asset/programs/asset/interface/README.md

 Interface for Nifty Asset [program](https://github.com/nifty-oss/asset).

 The interface defined in this crate should be used to implement proxy programs extending Nifty Asset behaviour.
-It follows the [proxy pattern](https://nifty-oss.org/blog/proxy-pattern).
+It follows the [Proxy Pattern](https://nifty-oss.org/blog/proxy-pattern) to provide a program interface for developers to build on top and fully customise Nifty Asset.

 ## Getting started